xmlet/HtmlApi/README.md

 ## Usage

 <div align="justify">
-    Below it is presented a java example that shows how the API works.
+    Below it is presented a Java example that shows how the DSL works.
 It has the following HTML as base.
     <br />
     <br />
 </div>